 Many highly qualified advertising agencies are disqualified in the RFP process because they don’t have significant, relevant experience as defined by the RFP.
 It’s the definition of relevant experience that might disqualify a very qualified team of advertising professionals.

 Don’t limit your search to only advertising firms that specialize in your industry or category.
-A fresh approach from a qualified agency may just be what you need to get ahead of competitors, especially when the industry in question has significant paradigms needing to be disrupted.
+A fresh approach from a qualified agency may be just what you need to get ahead of competitors, especially when the industry in question has significant paradigms needing to be disrupted.

 - Size does matter, all the time.